Khaled Chehab

 He was also a Member of the Lebanese Parliament for six terms (ranging from 1922 to 1939) during the Mandate mostly representing the South.
 He served as the Speaker of the Parliament of Lebanon from October 1935 to June 1937.
-In 1960 he was elected MP for Marjayoun-Hasbaya Electoral district for a 4-year term during the administration of President Fuad Chehab.
+In 1960 he was elected MP for Marjayoun-Hasbaya Electoral district for a 4-year term during the administration of his distant cousin President Fuad Chehab.

 Khaled Chehab took a number of ministerial positions at various times, including Finance Ministry (1927–1928), Justice Ministry (1938), Finance, Post Telephone and Telegraph (PTT), Education, Trade and Industry and Agriculture (1943) all under the French Mandate.
-Chehab was Minister of Justice, Foreign Affairs & Emigrants, Interior Affairs, Defense (1952-1953), Justice, Public Works in 1953 during the rule of President Camille Chamoun.
+Chehab was Minister of Justice, Foreign Affairs & Emigrants, Interior Affairs, Defense (1952–1953), Justice, Public Works in 1953 during the rule of President Camille Chamoun.